Top Homeowners Insurance Companies in Texas

 But there’s still a long way to go to get back down to 2005-2007 levels, which were between 33-56%.

-Because of the abundance of natural disasters in Texas, homeowner’s insurance is more expensive there than in other parts of the country.
+Because of the abundance of natural disasters in Texas, the cost of homeowners insurance is naturally going to be more expensive there than in other parts of the country.

 Read more: How are homeowners insurance rates determined?